Flow-based sampling for multimodal and extended-mode distributions in lattice field theory

 For adiabatic retraining, we tune the action parameter $m^2$ over the course of training via a schedule function $g(t) \in [0,1]$ so that the effective instantaneous $\phi^4$ action can be explicitly written as

-where $S_E$ is given by Eqn.~\eqref{eqn:phi4-action}.
-When targeting the symmetric potentials where $\alpha = 0$, the initial parameter $m_0^2 = -3$ is chosen to correspond to a unimodal distribution to serve as the starting point of the adiabatic training.
+where $S_E$ is given by Eq.~\eqref{eqn:phi4-action}.
+When targeting the symmetric potentials where $\alpha = 0$, the initial parameter $m_0^2 = -3$ is chosen to correspond to a unimodal distribution.
 For flow-distance regularization, each configuration $\phi$ contributes to the loss as

-where $L(\tilde{p},p) = \frac{1}{N} \sum_i L(\phi_i, p)$ and $g'(t) \in [0,1]$ is a schedule function.
+where $\tilde{g}(t) \in [0,1]$ is a schedule function.
 The hyperparameter $\kappa$ sets the initial relative contributions of the regularizer term and the action.

-In practice, we find that both training processes are more stable if we take the schedule functions $g(t), g'(t)$ to be concave functions of $t$ rather than linear interpolations.
-We use the schedules
+In practice, we find that both training processes are more stable if we take the schedule functions $g(t), \tilde{g}(t)$ to be concave functions of $t$ rather than linear interpolations.
+We use

 choosing $t_1, t_2, k$ appropriate to each problem.
 The schedule is defined to be flat before $t_1$ so that initially, adiabatic retraining trains a model appropriate to the initial parameters before beginning to interpolate, and flow-distance regularization trains a model close to the identity before the regulator begins to be removed.